 Nostalgia gets us, especially if the game made a great impact on us back then.
 Makes us think, “They don’t make games like they used to anymore,” doesn’t it?

-With so many titles in the Call of Duty franchise over the years, it’ll be hard for even a loyal fan of the series to choose a favorite title.
-But if ever our AC-130 gunship gets grounded on a remote island and we only have one game to play, which title will you choose?
-Let’s first sort out the titles among the early titles, those created in the past decade, and mobile titles.
+But with so many titles in the Call of Duty franchise over the years, and many of them being so gooooood (even the new ones!), it’ll be hard for even a loyal fan of the series to choose a favorite title!
+If ever our AC-130 gunship gets grounded on a remote island and we only have one game to play, which title will you choose?

 Which is the Best Call of Duty Game?